bindane12/tripon/README.md

 -   `initialize_hotel(name)`: Creates a new `Hotel` account with the `verified` status set to `false`.
 Can only be called by a hotel owner.
 -   `verify_hotel()`: Sets a hotel's `verified` status to `true`.
 Can only be called by the program admin.
 -   `mint_membership_token()`: Creates a new `Membership` account for the calling user, linking them to a specific hotel.
 This costs 0.01 SOL, which is transferred to the hotel owner.
 -   `calculate_and_update_points()`: Calculates points earned based on the time elapsed since the last update and adds them to the user's `Membership` account.
+It also updates the user's tier based on their new points balance.
 -   `redeem_points(amount)`: Subtracts a specified number of points from a user's `Membership` account.

 #### Admin Role and Hotel Verification

 The contract now includes a simple admin role.
 The admin is responsible for verifying hotels before they can be used by users.

 The workflow is as follows:
 1. The program authority calls `initialize_config()` once to become the admin.